 You had worked your ass off the whole of winter and spring to achieve that near perfect bikini bod and there’s nothing worse than a sudden attack of summer breakout to sabotage your aspiration to be belle of the beach.
 You probably know that not drinking enough water and eating a lot of junk food and sugary snacks can lead to zits popping up like blinking fairy lights, but there are some other sneaky things that could lead to flare-ups without you realising.
 Wondering what could be causing your summer breakout?
 It could be one or more of these 5 things, and once you’re aware of what’s leading to your summer breakout, you can take steps to make sure they go away and never come back.

-Using the wrong sunscreen
+Use the correct sunscreen

 You’ve read all about the repercussions of unprotected UV exposure and have slathered a thick layer of sunscreen all over your glistening body.
 At the same time, you’ve rubbed the excess lotion left on your hands over your face with the best intentions.
 Afterall, sunscreen is just sunscreen, right?
 No?
 One common sunscreen mistake especially amongst surfer dudes and babes, is to use body formulas on their faces.
 You can possibly use facial sunscreens on your body but not the other way round as there is no guarantee that the body formulas are non-comedogenic and won’t clog up your pores or cause breakouts.
 Body spray sunscreens are even worse off as they often contain alcohol and can be extremely irritating to facial skin.
 Read your labels carefully while shopping for your sun protection arsenal along the drugstore aisle, and choose one that provides broad spectrum sun protection in dermatologist-approved formulas specifically for your face.
+Our take is that if you are acne-prone, why not go a step further and get somethign that will treat your zits while protecting you against sun’s evil?
+Our fav is BB creme Anti-acne, a skin clarifying SPF 30 cream that leaves skin clearer each time you use it.

 Hair wax or any other styling products that tend to stick to the hairline or trickle down the forehead with perspiration can lead to ‘pomade acne’ —zits that break out secondary to contact with hair styling products.
 Even when you rinse out your conditioner, some of it might linger behind and give you pimples.
 If you’re prone to acne, read your labels carefully and avoid ingredients such as beeswax, lanolin or oils which can clog pores, giving rise to whiteheads, blackheads and acne eruption.
 At the same time, avoid adjusting your bangs with dirty fingers to further worsen the situation.
 Choose your hair products wisely and once you fix your style, be confident and leave it alone!